-- 20.The Council actively uses a number of ways to help keep everyone informed throughout the stages of plan making.
+- 20. The Council actively uses a number of ways to help keep everyone informed throughout the stages of plan making.
 How much consultation and the different ways the Council chooses to stay in touch depends on the type of plan and its consultation stage.
-These methods may include, but are not limited to: - The Council's website Consultation activities will be publicised on the Council's website, and planning documents and, as appropriate, background studies will be available for viewing and downloading - The consultation portal The consultation portal will be available for people to read and comment on the consultation documents - Inspection points Documents and notifications will be made available for viewing at the Council's offices and at local libraries during consultation periods - Emails/Letters Notifications will be sent to statutory bodies, stakeholders, and other relevant groups, individuals and organisations on the Council's consultation database (naturally this will be subject to the prevailing data protection regulations that exist at the time) - Local newspapers Consultations will be publicised in the local press through public notices and/or press releases - Public exhibitions and/or roadshows Larger consultation events may be promoted through public exhibitions or roadshows, to target members of the community who may not get involved through more formal methods - Stakeholder meetings and/or workshops Early consultation with stakeholders may be best served through focus group meetings or workshops, depending on the type of plan being produced and the plan preparation stage - Borough Insight There may be opportunities for the inclusion of articles in the Council's information magazine, which is delivered to all homes throughout the borough three times a year - Questionnaires These may be available on the Council's website, at consultation events, and on request, and completed questionnaires can be submitted as valid representations - Community and residents groups Established community and resident groups may be used to target people with particular local interests - Facebook and Twitter Consultations may be advertised on the Council's corporate Facebook and Twitter pages to explain how the community can get involved in the consultation. - 21.Ward Councillors play a very important role at Committee meetings where they can represent the views of their local communities, as well as providing good knowledge of their areas.
+These methods may include, but are not limited to: - The Council's website Consultation activities will be publicised on the Council's website, and planning documents and, as appropriate, background studies will be available for viewing and downloading. - The consultation portal The portal is a secure externally hosted database that is made available for people to comment on the consultation documents.
+The portal can be accessed from the Council's website. - Inspection points Documents and notifications will be made available for viewing at the Council's offices and at local libraries during consultation periods. - Emails/Letters Notifications will be sent to statutory bodies, stakeholders, and other relevant groups, individuals and organisations on the Council's consultation database (this will be subject to the prevailing data protection regulations that exist at the time). - Local newspapers Consultations will be publicised in the local press through public notices and/or press releases. - Public exhibitions and/or roadshows Larger consultation events may be promoted through public exhibitions or roadshows, to target members of the community who may not get involved through more formal methods. - Stakeholder meetings and/or workshops Early consultation with stakeholders may

+- be best served through focus group meetings or workshops, depending on the type of plan being produced and the plan preparation stage. - Borough Insight There may be opportunities for the inclusion of articles in the Council's information magazine, which is delivered to all homes throughout the borough three times a year. - Questionnaires These may be available on the Council's website, at consultation events, and on request, and completed questionnaires can be submitted as valid representations. - Community and residents groups Established community and resident groups may be used to target people with particular local interests. - Facebook and Twitter Consultations may be advertised on the Council's corporate Facebook and Twitter pages to explain how the community can get involved in the consultation. - 21.
+Ward Councillors play a very important role at Committee meetings where they can represent the views of their local communities, as well as providing good knowledge of their areas.
 They are also vital in helping to engage with local communities during the consultation process.

-Local Plans
+Local plans